These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 The Grimrose Girls is a modern take on classic fairytales such as The Little Mermaid, Cinderella and Sleeping Beauty.
 But with a darkly magical twist.

 The heroines of the stories are re-imagined as friends attending an elite boarding school.
 After their friend dies, the police rule the death as suicide.
-But they decide to investigate to find out what really happened.
+But they decide to investigate to find out what happened.

 Grimrose Girls is a unique concept and fantasy retelling.
-The mystery was really gripping and well-paced.
+The mystery was gripping and well-paced.
 And the story kept mentioning tantalizing details that kept me engaged.

 The story also uses the darker versions of the fairytales.
 And this added to the dark academia, mysterious tone of the book.